- Search The Registry

 - My Account

-On this date in 2004, the University of Alabama publicly apologized for the schools associated history of slavery against Africans in America.
+On this date in 2004, the University of Alabama publicly apologized for the schools associated history of slavery against Africans in the United States of America.

 This apology was to the descendants of slaves who were owned by faculty members or who worked on the campus before the American Civil War.
 The Univeristy’s faculty Senate passed a resolution in Tuscaloosa acknowledging and apologizing for their historic role in slavery.
 A majority of the members present voted in favor of the resolution after an extended debate over amendments and discussion of the meaning of the word “atone."